AFatNiBBa/vite-plugin-factory/readMe.md

 ```

 ## Result
-The factory takes one parameter named `__STDLIB` in which your exports will be inserted under the name of your package, and from which your imports will be unpacked.
+The factory takes one function named `__import` that will be responsible for resolving other imports.
 For example this:
 ```ts
 import { $TRACK } from "solid-js"; // (Random example)